dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

  * LOPY4 3V3 <--> Red Power Rail (RPR)

 ### The buzzer circuit
 The buzzer is driven directly from the LOPY4 port but using a current reducing resistor.
+For higher volume it is adviceable to use a driver circuit.

  * LOPY4 P6 <--> Buzzer <--> 1k Ohm resistor <--> BPR(GND)

 ### The button circuit
-The button has two sides (A and B) that are connected when the button is pressed.
+The button has two sides (We call them A and B) that are connected when the button is pressed.
+The button is placed over the breadboard ravine.
+We connect the A-side to the input port of the microcontroller.
+We also connect the A side through a 1k Ohm resistor to GND, this pulls the input port voltage down to GND which counts as a LOW (or 0)  when we read the input of the port through our code.
+The resistor is called a "pull-down resistor".
+We connect the B side of the button to 3v3.

+When the button is pressed the A and B-sides become connected the input becomes a HIGH (or 1) since we measure on the side now directly connected to 3v3.
+Please note that a current now runs through the 1kOhm connector.

 ![Button m.nu](https://images.m.nu/data/product/1000w/T1ls6WXfFaXXXCF87Y_030446.jpg)

-  * LOPY4 P11 <--> Button side A <--> 1k Ohm resistor <--> RPR(3v3)
+  * LOPY4 P11 <--> Button side A <--> 1k Ohm resistor <--> BPR(GND)
   * Button side B <--> RPR(3v3)

 ## Steps